sar_bp#

 Floating point compute type for the SAR BP kernel.

 The compute type controls the floating point precision of intermediate calculations in the SAR BP kernel.
 While the inputs (range profiles, antenna positions, etc.) and output (image) have their own data types, we may wish to use a different precision for the internal calculations.
 For example, the output may be cuda::std::complex<float> while the intermediate calculations are done in double.
+For some compute types, additional approximations will be applied to further improve run-time performance.

 Values: